Noro2001/Valac/BYPASS_ANALYSIS.md

 # Shodan Bypass System - Effectiveness Analysis

 ## Overview
-The bypass system has been integrated into Valak's scanner module to handle rate limits and enable larger-scale scanning operations.
+The bypass system has been integrated into Valac's scanner module to handle rate limits and enable larger-scale scanning operations.

 ## Working Methods Analysis